grommett/elm-7-minute-workout/README.md

 https://grommett.github.io/elm-7-minute-workout/

 ## Credit
-UI copied from 7 Minute Workout App in the Apple App store.
+UI and UX copied from 7 Minute Workout App in the Apple App store.

 ## Goals
 * Build an application with Elm